fumiyas/dnsq-go/README.md

 TODO
 ----------------------------------------------------------------------

+  * Support `go get https://github.com/fumiyas/dnsq-go/dnsq` and
+    `go get https://github.com/fumiyas/dnsq-go/dnsqr` to build
+    `dnsq` and `dnsqr` in the one-liner.
-  * Add an option to enable/disable TCP, UDP, EDNS0 and so on
+  * Add an option to enable/disable TCP, UDP, EDNS0 and so on.
-  * Add an option to specify EDNS0 buffer size
+  * Add an option to specify EDNS0 buffer size.
-  * Support DNSSEC
+  * Support DNSSEC.